DelineaXPM/delinea-platform/Scripts/SecretServer/Coveo/RemotePasswordChanger/readme.md

 If you have not already done, so, please follow the steps in the **Instructions.md Document** found [Here](../Instructions.md)

 ## Disclaimer
-**Currently, Juniper Mist does not support remote password changing for user accounts.
+**Currently, Coveo does not support remote password changing for user accounts.
 The scripts provided here are placeholders to enable the functionality within and for Discovery.**

 ## Create Scripts